Is the Go Chicago Pass worth it? Go Chicago Pass review 2019

 Another seasonal attraction, the Grand Tour is available from December to March and is about 4 hours long.
 Some of the tour highlights include Grant Park, the Art Institute of Chicago, the Museum of Science and Industry, State Street and the Chicago River.
 All of the sites included are in the North Side and the South Shore.
 Sometimes however, visitors will also get a chance to see the Lincoln Park Conservatory and the Museum Campus.

-Is The Go Chicago Card a good deal
+Is The Go Chicago Pass a good deal

-With the card you’ll receive free admission to 25 different Chicago attractions.
-You’ll also receive a detailed guidebook full of information regarding each attraction, hours of operation and a map.
-As an added bonus you’ll also find some dining, entertainment and shopping discounts.
+With the pass you'll receive free admission to 29 different Chicago attractions.
+You'll also receive a detailed guidebook full of information regarding each attraction, hours of operation and a map.
+As an added bonus you'll also find some dining, entertainment and shopping discounts.

-But is the card a good deal in the end?
-This all depends on how you use the card.
-If you plan on visiting as many attractions as you can within the amount of days you purchased the card for, then you’ll see some nice savings.
-If you plan on visiting only a few places and purchase the 5 day card, then it might not be the best deal for you.
-Below you’ll find a sample itinerary showcasing the difference in price between a 2 day card and the general admission costs.
+But is the pass a good deal in the end?
+This all depends on how you use the pass.
+If you plan on visiting as many attractions as you can within the amount of days you purchased the pass for, then you'll see some nice savings.
+If you plan on visiting only a few places and purchase the 5 day pass, then it might not be the best deal for you.
+Below you'll find a sample itinerary showcasing the difference in price between a 2 day pass and the general admission costs.

-In the end, the final cost for this 2 day itinerary is $168.39.
-If you were to visit these same attractions using your 2 day Go Chicago Card, you would only be paying $120.00 (not counting the discounts that are usually available).
-That’s a savings of about $40 or more.
-That extra money could be used for a nice dinner, some shopping or toward hotel costs.
+In the end, the final cost for this 2 day itinerary is $247.82.
+If you were to visit these same attractions using your 2 day Go Chicago Pass, you would only be paying $184.00 (not counting the discounts that are usually available).
+That's a savings of $63.82.
+That extra money could be used for a nice dinner, some shopping or toward hotel costs (and maybe even a hotel room upgrade).

 It's important to keep in mind that the attractions are only open between the hours of 9am to 5:30pm.
 It's best not to pack your day in too tight.
 If you do, you might only get a small amount of time at each attraction.

-Are all of the attractions covered with the Go Chicago Card worth a visit
+Are all of the attractions covered with the Go Chicago Pass worth a visit

 In short, yes.
-In long, it depends what you’re looking to get out of your day.
-If you’re more of a cultural enthusiast, you’ll be delighted with the many different cultural attractions available.
-If you’re more into science, you’ll find options such as the famous Shedd Aquarium and the Adler Planetarium to be right up your alley.
+In a longer answer, it depends what you're looking to get out of your day.
+If you're more of a cultural enthusiast, you'll be delighted with the many different cultural attractions available, throughout the entire city.
+If you're more into science, you'll find options such as the famous Shedd Aquarium and the Adler Planetarium to be more up your alley.

-Even if you are traveling in a group or with a family, you’ll have the option to include different types of attractions each day, making it so that everyone gets to visit at least one that interests them.
+Even if you are traveling in a group or with a family of various ages, you'll have the option to include different types of attractions each day, making it so that everyone gets to visit at least one that interests them.
+This is fantastic as it can be very difficult in normal situations to please everyone in a large group.

-How not to use the Go Chicago Card
+How not to use the Go Chicago Pass

-In order to get the most value for your buck, it’s important to realize the dos and don’ts of the Go Chicago Card.
-Firstly, it’s wise to plan your day out before you take off on your adventure.
-You want to look at where each attraction is located and go from there.
+In order to get the most value for your buck, it's important to realize the dos and don'ts of the Go Chicago Pass.
+Firstly, it's wise to plan your day out before you take off on your adventure.
+You'll want to look at where each attraction is located and go from there.

 One thing to keep in mind is that there is a hop-on, hop-off trolley service available that you can utilize to help get you from one attraction to the next.
 This helps to take out the hassle of trying to find your way around the city and find parking.